Kauzok/AmpV2/README.md

 ## Battlemage
 - WIP Battlemage, a melee/range hybrid who fights with electromagnetic attacks.
 Updated to new HenryMod template.
+New name Amp, will change name tokens later.

 ## Skills To Do
 - Stormblade